slaclab/sdf-docs/service-compute.md

 ### How to request a Kubernetes Environment

-S3DF uses Loft's vClusters, which are a fully functional virtual Kubernetes clusters; Each vcluster runs inside a namespace of the underlying k8s cluster.
-Each vcluster runs its own dedicated API server and control plane, creating a strong isolation boundary, and Tenants can freely deploy CRDs, create namespaces, and manage cluster-scoped resources typically restricted in standard Kubernetes namespaces.
+S3DF uses Loft vCluster to provide fully-functional virtual Kubernetes clusters, each with its own dedicated API server and control plane.
+Within each vCluster, tenants can freely deploy Custom Resource Definitions (CRDs), create namespaces, and manage other cluster-scoped resources that are typically restricted in standard Kubernetes namespaces.

 * To request one file a ticket to s3df-help@slac.stanford.edu, specifying:
   * **Purpose:** like application to run